Chamoli Gopeshwar: Demographics

 According to the 2021 India census, Chamoli Gopeshwar has a population of 41,447.
 The total number of households are 10513.
 Males constitute 56% of the population and females 44%.
 Chamoli Gopeshwar has an average literacy rate of 81%, higher than the national average of 59.5%; with male literacy at 85% and female literacy at 75%.
 10% of the population is under 6 years of age.

+Herbal Research and Development Institute

+Herbal Research and Development Institute (also HRDI) in Gopeshwar Mandal is a government-run research institute founded in 1989 that conserves and studies medicinal herbs found in abundance in the upper regions of Uttarakhand.
+18,000 plant species have been identified in the state, and about 1,800 of those are considered to be of medicinal value.
+Herbs, which are mentioned in Ayurvedic classical texts, continue to play a vital role in the region and are used by traditional local healers for ailments that can usually be cured with modern medicine.